marksherriff/cs3240-f24-website/syllabus.md

 * Online office hours (TA) -> Discord
 * Technical questions (python, django, heroku, etc.) -> Piazza or TA office hours
 * Project requriements -> Piazza or office hours
-* Regrades -> Gradescope (office hours only if issues with Gradescope)
+* Reassessment of graded work -> Gradescope (office hours only if issues with Gradescope, such as a non-submission)
 * Personal issues -> Email your professor
 * Team issues -> Email your TA and/or your professor

 For the context of the project, you should consider the professor "upper management" and the TAs "senior developers / managers."
-Thus, high-level, requirements-based, or course-management sort of questions should go to the professor, while all technical and initial grading questions should to go the TAs.
+Thus, high-level, requirements-based, or course-management sort of questions should go to the professor, while all technical questions should to go the TAs.
 (Honestly, you're probably going to get a faster, better answer to a Django question if you go to the TAs... sure, the professor can answer it... eventually... after a lot of Googling... but you could also ask a TA who did the project last semester or has been a TA for several semesters...)

 ## Course Description
 Analyzes modern software engineering practice for multi-person projects; methods for requirements specification, design, implementation, verification, and maintenance of large software systems; advanced software development techniques and large project management approaches; project planning, scheduling, resource management, accounting, configuration control, and documentation.